maxkueng/restique/README.md

    be used.
 If not specified, restique will use the `"default_profile"` provided in the config file.
    Multiple profile names can be specified as a comma-separated list (without spaces).
-If multiple profile names are provided they will be merged in to each other in the order they are specified.
+If multiple profile names are provided they will be merged into each other in the order they are specified.
 This can be useful when combining partial profiles.